To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 Finance Bill 2021

 The Finance (No.2) Bill 2019-21 was published on 11 March.
 The Bill’s Explanatory Notes and full details of the Bill’s scrutiny to date are collated on its Bill page on the Parliament site.
-The Bill’s second reading is set for Tuesday 13 April.
+The Bill received a second reading on Tuesday 13 April (HC Deb 13 April 2021 cc189-277).

 Generally selected clauses from the Bill are debated by the Committee of the Whole House over two days at the start of the Bill’s Committee stage.
-Provisionally these debates are scheduled for Monday 19 and Tuesday 20 April.
+In the case of the current Bill, these debates occurred on Monday 19 and Tuesday 20 April.

-The selection of clauses is set out in a programme motion, to be put to the House at the conclusion of the Bill’s second reading, on 13 April.
+The selection of clauses considered in these debates was set out in a programme motion, agreed by the House at the conclusion of the Bill’s second reading on 13 April.
 These are listed below, with links to the relevant tax information & impact notes for each:

 Clauses 1 to 5 (income tax charge, rates etc)